March 30

 Our minds like to worry.
 Our minds like to keep us thinking in negative terms, for then our egos, which like to be "in charge," have full power over us, keeping us focused on our need to try to control situations in order to avoid disaster.
 The problem is that we really don't have control over most situations, so our attempts to avoid these "evils that never happen" are really just exercises in futility.
 But what happens is that since these things don't come to pass, we convince ourselves that we successfully avoided them rather than seeing things as they are--our greatest fears wouldn't have come to pass anyway.
 But now that we're convinced that we avoided them, the next time a worry comes around we act the same way.

 How much time have you spent worrying about something that never happened?
 And the important question: how might you have spent all that time doing something much more productive than worrying?
-What might you have give to life--your life and the lives of others--if you hadn't been focused on worrying about something that wasn't even going to happen?
+What might you have given to life--your life and the lives of others--if you hadn't been focused on worrying about something that wasn't even going to happen?

 Trust life.
-Trust God, whatever you conceive him to be.
+Trust God, whatever you conceive God to be.
 We are not here to suffer and to be miserable--we're here to thrive and to love.
 Worry is a force that keeps us focused on the negative possibilities, rather than on the beautiful realities of the present moment.

 Questions to consider: